chainguard-dev/edu/content/chainguard/chainguard-enforce/authentication/identity-examples/enforce-jenkins-identity/index.md

 This Terraform configuration consists of two main parts.
 The first part of the file will contain the following lines.

 ```
-resource "chainguard_group" "example-group" {
+data "chainguard_group" "group" {
-  name        = "example-group"
+  name        = "my-customer.biz"
-  description = <<EOF
-    This group simulates an end-user group, which the Jenkins
-    pipeline identity can interact with via the identity in
-    jenkins.tf.
-  EOF
 }
 ```

-This section creates a Chainguard Enforce IAM group named `example-group`, as well as a description of the group.
-This will serve as some data for the identity — which will be created by the `jenkins.tf` file — to access when we test it out later on.
+This section looks up a Chainguard IAM group named `my-customer.biz`.
+This will contain the identity — which will be created by the `jenkins.tf` file — to access when we test it out later on.

 Now you can move on to creating the last of our Terraform configuration files, `jenkins.tf`.